xyproto/geminiclient/README.md

 import (
     "fmt"

-    "github.com/xyproto/simplegemini"
+    "github.com/xyproto/geminiclient"
 )

 func main() {
-    fmt.Println(simplegemini.MustAsk("Write a haiku about cows.", 0.4))
+    fmt.Println(geminiclient.MustAsk("Write a haiku about cows.", 0.4))
 }
 ```

 7. Prepare a simple `go.mod` project file with ie. `go mod init cows`
-8. Fetch the dependencies (this simplegemini package) with `go mod tidy`
+8. Fetch the dependencies (this geminiclient package) with `go mod tidy`
 9. Build and run the executable: `go build && ./cows`
 10. Observe the output, that should look a bit like this: